Optimizing Source Code Comments for Clarity and Efficiency

 }

-Notice above all the code would need to be on a new line after the opening bracket.
-Otherwise it would all be caught on the same comment line!
-Avoid going overboard since you generally don’t need to see single-line comments all the way down your page, but particularly for confusing junctions in your code, these are much easier to drop in last minute.
+In the example above, the code must be on a new line after the opening bracket; otherwise, it would all be caught on the same comment line!
+Avoid overusing inline comments, as you generally don’t need them on every line.
+However, they are helpful for particularly confusing junctions in your code and are easy to add at the last minute.

 Descriptive Blocks

-When you need to include a large explanation generally a single liner won’t do the trick.
-There are pre-formatted comment templates used in about every area of programming.
-Descriptive blocks are most notably seen around functions and library files.
-Whenever you setup a new function it is good practice to add a descriptive block above the declaration.
+When a single-line comment won’t suffice, descriptive blocks come into play.
+These pre-formatted comment templates are widely used in programming, especially around functions and library files.
+Whenever you create a new function, it’s good practice to add a descriptive block above the declaration.

 /**